 Another view of the road.

 Once you are over the mountain pass, route 94 winds its way along the coast.
-During our visit, road construction was in the works.
-It appears that the road is being widened and it might even be paved if you are visiting after 2019.
+During our visit in 2019, road construction was in the works.
+It appears that the road is being widened and it is paved now.

 This is what the road along the coast looked like during our visit in 2019.